 Regrettably this is not always the case with most candidates and it is easier to just look for something else.
 Unfortunately the youth of today are ‘impatient’ and at times just want ‘instant gratification’.
 They find it difficult to handle stressful situations and rather than look at it as a challenge they simply look for an alternative.

-To conclude I would like to invite you to view a 15 minute interview which could be found on (You Tube) social media called ‘Millennials in the Workplace’ as it could give one more insight into the general situation we are facing today in the workplace.
+To conclude we would like to invite you to view a 15 minute interview which could be found on (You Tube) social media called ‘Millennials in the Workplace’ as it could give one more insight into the general situation we are facing today in the workplace.

 Looking for job vacancies Malta?
 VacancyCentre (VC) is a well-established recruitment company in Malta servicing organisations talent resource requirements across a range of technical and specialist disciplines across key service industries within Finance, Compliance & Technology.
 Do not hesitate to contact us at [email protected]